SigmaHQ/sigma/README.md

 ## Rule Creation

 Florian wrote a short [rule creation tutorial](https://www.nextron-systems.com/2018/02/10/write-sigma-rules/) that can help you getting started.
+Use the [Rule Creatuon Guide](https://github.com/SigmaHQ/sigma/wiki/Rule-Creation-Guide) in our Wiki for a clear guidance on how to populate the various field in Sigma rules.

 ## Rule Usage